Events / Schedule updated 3/1/2014

 Wall of Fame- A list of the volunteers who work on the trails to keep them open

 Want to find out more about what Stewards volunteers do to help the trails.
-Read about one project on the Tobias Trail or Whiskey Flat Trail or Thousands of Trees Block Trails
+Read about some projects on the Kern Canyon Trail Building or Tobias Trail or Whiskey Flat Trail or Thousands of Trees Block Trails

 The majority of our trail work is in the remote